rht-labs/enablement-docs/exercises/4-an-enslaved-hope/README.md

     - arachni
 ```

-3. Run the ansible playbook filtering with tag `arachni` so only the zap build pods are run.
+3. Run the ansible playbook filtering with tag `arachni` so only the arachni build pods are run.
 ```bash
 ansible-playbook roles/openshift-applier/playbooks/openshift-cluster-seed.yml \  -i inventory/ \  -e "filter_tags=arachni"
 ```